 Jeff Hunter has extensive experience in healthcare leadership, strategy formulation and strategy deployment.
 His peers respect his ability to analyze and synthesize complex information and ideas; communicate them in clear, understandable, and actionable terms; and facilitate strategic thinking among leadership teams with engaging, visual methods.

-Jeff has a special interest in facilitating strategic thinking for organizations in healthcare, higher education, and professional groups, as well as not-for-profit community agencies.
-His approach is to enable others to think strategically through coaching and facilitation.
+Jeff has a special interest in facilitating strategic thinking for professional organizations such as healthcare, higher education, and service organizations, as well as not-for-profit community agencies.
+His coaching and facilitation enables others to manage vision and purpose with strategic agility.

-Jeff is faculty for Catalysis (formerly the ThedaCare Center for Healthcare Value) and the Donald J. Schneider School of Business and Economics at St. Norbert College.
-He is also a Strategic Planning Fellow for Sg2, a leading provider of healthcare intelligence, analytics, and consulting.
+Jeff is on the faculty of Catalysis and the Donald J. Schneider School of Business and Economics at St. Norbert College.
+He is also a Strategic Planning Fellow for Sg2, a leading provider of health care intelligence, analytics, and consulting.

 From 1991 until his retirement in 2015 he was the Senior Vice President, Strategy and Marketing for ThedaCare, a community-sponsored system of hospitals, physicians, behavioral health services, and home care based in Appleton, Wisconsin.
 He was primarily responsible for strategic planning, marketing, government relations, philanthropy, and e-health.

-Prior to joining ThedaCare in 1991, Jeff managed the consulting practice for Brim Healthcare in Portland, Oregon.
+Prior to joining ThedaCare in 1991, Mr. Hunter managed the consulting practice for Brim Healthcare in Portland, Oregon.
 He began his career in healthcare with Presbyterian/St. Luke’s Medical Center in Denver, Colorado.
-Jeff received his B.S. in Economics (summa cum laude) from the University of Detroit and his Masters in Health Services Administration from the University of Wisconsin.
+Mr. Hunter received his B.S. in Economics from the University of Detroit and his M.A. in Health Services Administration from the University of Wisconsin-Madison.

-Jeff is actively involved in his community, a member of the Board of Visitors of the Donald J. Schneider School of Business and Economics at St. Norbert College, and Past President of the Board of Directors of the Boys and Girls Club of the Fox Valley.
+Mr. Hunter is actively involved in his community, is a member of the Board of Visitors of the Donald J. Schneider School of Business and Economics at St. Norbert College, and Past President of the Board of Directors of the Boys and Girls Club of the Fox Valley.